-Author Title Research design and method Contents Contribution to maturity-related aspects ETO Veldmann & Klingenberg [48] Applicability of the capability maturity model for engineer-to-order firms Empirical (single case study) evaluation of applicability of CMMI on ETO companies concludes that CMMI has to be enhanced to become applicable for ETO companies (e.g. logistics, construction and maintenance are not sufficiently covered) Hicks & McGovern [49] Product life cycle management in engineer-to-order industries Conceptual analysis of characteristics of ETO companies (e.g. markets, products, internal processes and supply chains) analysis of characteristics of ETO companies • states that MM is a suitable tool for managing the ETO (e.g. markets, products, internal processes life cycle and supply chains) Kärkkäinen & Myllärniemi [50] Kärkkäinen & Myllärniemi Maturity assessment for implementing and using product lifecycle management in project-oriented engineering companies Empirical (multiple case study) analysis of the potential of a PLM maturity assessment in ETO companies PLM maturity assessment based on an existing PLM MM is conducted outlines that generic MMs require tailoring to become applicable in ETO settings Design automation Tiihonen et al. [51] State-of-the-practice in product configuration - a survey of 10 cases in the Finnish industry Empirical (survey with 10 companies) empirical study on methods, practices and tools that support product configuration tasks states that companies are at different levels of maturity in respect to product configuration proposes MM as (1) suitable tool for assessing configuration processes and product data management and (2) improvement roadmap for product configuration Cederfeldt & Eigh [16] Design automation in SMEs - current state, potential, need and requirements Empirical (questionnaire with 11 companies) empirical study identifying the perceived potential for, current state of, and requirements for design automation from a SME perspective focus on process maturity (see Cederfeldt 2007) Cederfeldt [17] Planning design automation - a structured method and supporting tools Empirical (questionnaire/ multiple case study) development of a structured method for planning design automation focus on process and product maturity: attributes the potential for design automation to a company's degree of product and process maturity
+Author Title Research design and method Contents Contribution to maturity-related aspects ETO Veldmann & Klingenberg [48] Applicability of the capability maturity model for engineer-to-order firms Empirical (single case study) evaluation of applicability of CMMI on ETO companies concludes that CMMI has to be enhanced to become applicable for ETO companies (e.g. logistics, construction and maintenance are not sufficiently covered) Hicks & McGovern [49] Product life cycle management in engineer-to-order industries Conceptual analysis of characteristics of ETO companies (e.g. markets, products, internal processes and supply chains) states that MM is a suitable tool for managing the ETO life cycle Kärkkäinen & Myllärniemi [50] Maturity assessment for implementing and using product lifecycle management in project-oriented engineering companies Empirical (multiple case study) analysis of the potential of a PLM maturity assessment in ETO companies PLM maturity assessment based on an existing PLM MM is conducted outlines that generic MMs require tailoring to become applicable in ETO settings Design automation Tiihonen et al. [51] State-of-the-practice in product configuration - a survey of 10 cases in the Finnish industry Empirical (survey with 10 companies) empirical study on methods, practices and tools that support product configuration tasks states that companies are at different levels of maturity in respect to product configuration proposes MM as (1) suitable tool for assessing configuration processes and product data management and (2) improvement roadmap for product configuration Cederfeldt & Elgh [16] Design automation in SMEs - current state, potential, need and requirements Empirical (questionnaire with 11 companies) empirical study identifying the perceived potential for, current state of, and requirements for design automation from a SME perspective focus on process maturity (see Cederfeldt 2007) Cederfeldt [17] Planning design automation - a structured method and supporting tools Empirical (questionnaire/ multiple case study) development of a structured method for planning design automation focus on process and product maturity: attributes the potential for design automation to a company's degree of product and process maturity